hello2Duniverse/embedded-systems-course/README.md

 - Elegoo’s Super Starter Kit Uno R3 Project ([$36.99 on Amazon](https://www.amazon.com/ELEGOO-Project-Tutorial-Controller-Projects/dp/B01D8KOZF4/))

-[TO-DO 1]
-Practice pulling new code to your fork that has been uploaded to the main repository!
-Delete this line.

 ## Log

 **Workshop Topic #0A: Introduction to Arduino and Components**